puppetlabs/Puppetize2021/connecting-puppet-and-cloud-instances/terraform/aws/README.md

 You'll need to set up the following in Relay:
-A Connection for AWS credentials (access key and secret access key) A Connection for the private RSA key for access the EC2 instance
+A Connection for AWS credentials (access key and secret access key) A Connection for the private RSA key for access the EC2 instance A Connection for the git RSA key (if you're using a private repo)

 infra/ The Terraform files that define the EC2 instance being provisioned, variables, and defaults.